mP1/j2cl-maven-plugin/Readme.md

 3. `test`: executes junit 3 tests.

-4. 'watch': aka DEVMODE TODO
+4. 'watch': builds the project and then watches for file changes and rebuilds

 Some pieces of the `vertispan/j2clmavenplugin` are currently missing: